Seyoooo/SMLlab/README.md

 **2.3.2.
 Model selection**

 We have tested three models - `KNeighborsClassifier`, `RandomForestClassifier` and `AdaBoostClassifier` and found that the second one provides the best results.
-This was the model trained on the dataset and achieving XX accuracy on the test set.
+This was the model trained on the dataset and achieving around 90% accuracy on the test set.

 **2.3.3.
 Uploading the model**